hindu-comm/weblogs/manasataramgini/2015/08/2015-08-12_the-winding-narration-of-deaths-and-counter-deaths.md

 operate in a white van.
 Quiet as the SCB road is, if they were lying in wait, their white van should have been parked somewhere near if they wished to commit the crime on the footpath.
-The reports say that two men on the motorbikes supposedly noticed R\&R’s trademark white van speeding away at the end of the SCB road to enter the University road even as they entered the road in the opposite direction and saw the corpse.
+The reports say that two men on the motorbikes supposedly noticed R&R’s trademark white van speeding away at the end of the SCB road to enter the University road even as they entered the road in the opposite direction and saw the corpse.
 That does not seem to square with the report saying that none of the